toggle

 With cloud options, you don’t have to set up or maintain physical infrastructure.
 The provider offers everything and you can host your data and scale as per your requirements.

 Storage costs vary based on the providers, your plan, type of storage, your data storage and scaling, maintenance, and other parts.
+Cost and plans of some of the best data warehouse tools as given below:

 Provider